For additional questions about our grantmaking process or programs, please contact Jenny Morgan at firstname.lastname@example.org.

 You are free to identify the Foundation’s support within your organization and in your communications with other prospective donors.
 The Foundation is not anonymous, but it does not seek publicity for its grantmaking.
 Our intention is for grantees to receive credit and attention due to them for their efforts and programs.
 Please consult with the Foundation regarding any media interviews, press releases or publications concerning specific grants and/or the Foundation.

 What are the Foundation’s reporting requirements?

 Reporting requirements are specified in your grant award letter.
 Typically, the Foundation requests annual reports until all grant funds have been expended and a final report at the conclusion of the funded project.
 Reports that are concise and to the point (no more than 5 pages long) are preferred and should always include a summary accounting of grant expenditures.
-Reports may be mailed or emailed to your program staff contact.
+Reports should be submitted through our online grant portal.

 How do you use the information contained in reports?

 All information is kept confidential.
 We use the information internally to ensure grant compliance, to inform future funding decisions, and to evaluate the effectiveness of our grants program.

 What is the Woodruff, Whitehead and Evans Foundations Fellowship?

 The Fellowship is a one-year opportunity for a recent college graduate to gain experience in the nonprofit and philanthropic sectors in Atlanta.
 The Fellow works closely with Foundation staff on a range of activities, including participating in meetings, drafting memoranda, assisting with database management and administrative tasks, and preparing research and presentations related to the Foundation’s grantmaking.